 We all know that recycling is good for our planet and most people have the soda can and plastic and newspaper recycling down pat.
 But did you know there are other things that can be recycled?
-I am going to try and give you some easy ways to recycle items that you have that you may have not thought of.
-The more that we can save from going to the local landfills the better.

 Compared to others, I am new to recycling or green living.
 I learn more each day.
 Many people say they don't have time to recycle.
 Help them get started.

 You spent months calculating and saving on the perfect Christmas gifts.
 Now, it's time to save a little after Christmas.
-Other than the usual after Christmas sales, think about environmental savings.

 Here are some tips for household recycling.
 Be organized, use explicit notes so the entire household knows what is recycled and in which receptacle.

 If you recycle, you may want to phone your city or municipality to ensure they will accept blue bags with recycling.
 They picked up blue bags at my previous home.
-In my current city, however, I've discovered I've been wasting my money on blue recycling bags.

 I use paper grocery bags for my recycling, I put them in the corner in my kitchen and they collect paper, newspaper, cans, and plastics.
 When the bag is full I just throw it out into my large recycling container in the garage and open a new bag in the kitchen!